hammadahamed/whatsapp-telecast-bot/README.md

 # whatsapp-telecast-bot
-Automatio script that telcasts text messages from and to specifed chats using Selenium
+Automation script that telecasts text messages from and to specified chats using Selenium